 Free Trade Agreements (FTAs) have a large impact on agricultural tariffs.
-For 16 of the 20 countries that the U.S. has FTAs with, U.S. exporters will face zero tariffs on 98% or more of agricultural goods once the agreements are fully implemented.
-For specific country information on the benefits to agriculture from FTAs, please follow the links below.
+For 16 of the 20 countries with which the United States has FTAs, U.S. exporters will face zero tariffs on 98% or more of agricultural goods once the agreements are fully implemented.

 Agriculture Sections of FTAs